dbatten5/textline-php/README.md

 When initializing the client you must provide your api key (obtained [here](https://application.textline.com/organization/api_settings)) and email and password of the agent you want represented by your API requests.
-This will make a request to the Textline API to retrieve an authentication token.
+This will make a request to the Textline API to retrieve an authentication token which will then be attached to all subsequent request to the api.
 If you already know you token you may pass it in as the fourth argument.

 ```php
 <?php